YichengDuan/topog/README.md

 ## 📈 Evaluation

-All results are saved in the ./results directory.
+- Topological graph visualizations can be found in the `./data/` directory.

----
+- All experimental results are saved in the `./results/` directory.

 ## 🤝 Contributing